nextleap-project/countermitm/source/new.rst

 ==============================================

-Autocrypt-enabled e-mail apps like https://delta.chat implement longer-lived groups as is typical for messenging apps (Whatsapp, Signal etc.).
+Autocrypt-enabled e-mail apps like https://delta.chat implement longer-lived groups as is typical for messaging apps (Whatsapp, Signal etc.).
 Earlier chapters discussed opportunistic techniques to increase the likelyhood for detecting active attacks, without introducing new work flows or new network messages between peers.
 In this section we discuss